lampa-research/renesas_mcu_rally/docs/docs/project_setup.md

 - Navigate to controllers -> referee -> referee.c.
 - Click Build the current project (gear icon in the Text Editor)

-Repeat the procedure for the safety_car_controller.c, located under controllers -> safety_car_controller.
+Repeat the procedure for the safety_car_controller.c, located under controllers -> safety_car_controller and my_controller.c, located under controllers -> my_controller.

 ## Running the simulation